SuperFola/pataro/ARCHITECTURE.md

 Generates rooms, monsters, handles the field of view, collisions with actors and walls.
 Updates all the actor except the player, given a pointer to the engine.

+## The actions

+In `include/Pataro/Action.hpp`, `include/Pataro/Actions/`, `src/Pataro/Action.cpp` and `src/Pataro/Actions/`.

+Handle everything the entities can do.

-## The actor
+## The entity

-in `include/Pataro/Actor.hpp`, `include/Pataro/Actor/`, `src/Pataro/Actor.cpp` and `src/Pataro/Actor/`.
+In `include/Pataro/Entity.hpp`, `include/Pataro/Entities/`, `src/Pataro/Entity.cpp` and `src/Pataro/Entities/`.

-Handles the position, the blocking state, representation of the actor on the overworld.
+Handles the position, the blocking state, representation of the entity on the overworld.
 Also handles components such as attacker, destructible and AI through composition.

 Updates its AI when called, given a pointer to the engine.
+It returns an action which is ran by the engine.

 Note that the PlayerAI is just reading the engine last key.